sbzpatel/Sbz-Notes/README.md

 55) Redux
 56) NextJs vs ReactJs

-# React Native Tutorial Points
+# REACT NATIVE Tutorial Points
 1) What is React Native?
 2) How to Setup React Native in Windows OS?
 3) React Native App File Structure